Wrapped in steel and plastic and surrounded by strangers, public transportation can be as soothing as a night out with friends.

 Before the appearance of omnibuses, railroads, and street cars in the nineteenth century, men were not in a situation where for periods of minutes or hours they could or must look at each other without talking to one another.”
 The result is an odd form of salutory neglect, an unspoken agreement to i/gnore those with whom we’re forced to share the same crowded space.

-Sociologist Erving Goffman called it "civil inattention" in his 1971 book Relations in Public: "individuals exert respectful care in regard to the setting and treat others present with civil inattention."
+Sociologist Erving Goffman called it "civil inattention" in his 1971 book Relations in Public.
 This doesn’t mean ignoring people or treating them in a rude or dismissive way, but respectfully acknowledging their presence in an unobtrusive manner.
 It’s no wonder, then, that public transportation has been a fascination for generations of psychologists and sociologists: as Tom Vanderbilt noted in Slate in 2009, "the subway—which keeps random people together in a contained, observable setting—is a perfect rolling laboratory for the study of human behavior."

 I realize now that I’ve always had a mild penchant for subway therapy, even before I started a regular commute that necessitates a routinized relationship with a major metropolitan transportation system.
 In high school, I’d spent afternoons riding the T in circles, thinking about daily frustrations and the anxieties of applying to college.
 As a student at Wesleyan University, I often insisted on traveling to and from Boston for Thanksgiving or to New York to visit friends solely by train (or on one of those hellish low-budget buses), more for the distinct experience than to avoid the distinct stresses of flying.
 Ta-Nehisi Coates would eventually distill my love for train travel in November 2011 into a blog post at The Atlantic: